Registration Form & Lodging information

 Jesse earned a degree in visualization from Texas A&M University.
 He also studied art in Italy, where he was greatly influenced by the lighting and drama of the master painter Caravaggio.
 Since launching his career as a professional artist, Jesse’s provocative portraits have captured attention.
 His numerous awards include top honors from the Salmagundi Club, International Artist magazine, the Colored Pencil Society of America, and the Hudson Valley Art Association.
 He’s also been a finalist several times in the International Art Renewal Center Salon competition.

-Please print form, fill out and return with check payment payable to Art League of Baytown.
+Please print form (click on the form), fill out and return with check payment payable to Art League of Baytown.